jwmds23/rRedditAnalysis/README.md

 ### Sentiment Analysis

-You can conduct sentiment analysis on the high-frequency terms of a subreddit using the function `subreddit_highfreq_sentiment()`.
+You can conduct sentiment analysis on the high-frequency terms of a subreddit using the function `subreddit_highfreq_sentiment(keyword)`.

 To use this function, begin by inputting a keyword to identify the subreddit you're interested in.
 Based on relevance and subscriber count, a list of 5 subreddits will be displayed.